From invariant measures to orbit equivalence, via locally finite groups: Background and terminology

 \end{defn} Note that $[R]$ is indeed a full group as defined above; also, two actions of groups $\Gamma, \Lambda$ on $X$ are orbit equivalent if and only if there exists $g \in \Homeo(X)$ such that $g[R_\Gamma]g^{-1}=[R_\Lambda]$.

 When $\varphi$ is a homeomorphism of $X$, we can consider the topological full group of the associated action of $\Z$, which we denote $F(\varphi)$; or the full group of the equivalence relation $R_\varphi$ induced by the action, which we denote $[R_\varphi]$.
 The standard notations for these objects are $[[\varphi]]$ for what we denote $F(\varphi)$, and $[\varphi]$ for $[R_\varphi]$; $F(\varphi)$ is called the topological full group of $\varphi$, and $[\varphi]$ the full group of $\varphi$.
 We find these notations potentially confusing, especially in this paper where it will be important to keep in mind the difference between the full group associated to an action of a countable group, which is a countable group of $\Homeo(X)$, and the full group associated to an equivalence relation, a typically much bigger group.
+We refer the reader to \cite{Giordano1999}, where topological full groups of minimal homeomorphisms are investigated in detail.